 The Direct Medical Service Percentage will be provided to DHCS by the LECs/LGAs, based on the regional RMTS results.
-DHCS will post the regional Direct Medical Service Percentages that should be input on the CRCS on the LEA BOP Program website.
+DHCS will post the regional Direct Medical Service Percentages that should be input on the CRCS on the LEA BOP website.
 Enter the RMTS Direct Medical Service Percentage in decimal notation (e.g., 41.25).
-The SFY 2020-21 RMTS results will be applied to the SFY 2019-20 costs on the CRCS.
+The SFY 2020-21 RMTS results will be applied to costs on the SFY 2020-21 CRCS.

-Note: If your LEA contracted out for all health services practitioners in SFY 2019-20, enter 100 in the Direct Medical Service Percentage input area.
+Note: If your LEA contracted out for all health services practitioners in SFY 2020-21, enter 100 in the Direct Medical Service Percentage input area.
 LEAs that contract out all health service practitioners are not subject to the RMTS allocation factor.
 Health service practitioners that are 100 percent funded by federal resources or grants, or funded by the Indirect Cost Rate, are also not subject to the RMTS allocation factor.